civicrm/civicrm-user-guide/docs/sms-text-messaging/set-up.md

 * Password: enter your "Auth Token" from the previous step
 * API type: leave as "http"
 * API URL: leave as "https://api.twilio.com/"
-* API Parameters: enter "From:" followed by your Twilio phone number from the previous step, in international format with no spaces.
-On a second line, enter "mo=1".
+* API Parameters: enter "From=" followed by your Twilio phone number from the previous step, in international format with no spaces.

 Click Save to create your provider.